interrogator/jason-lee-iran/README.md

 ![02.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i02.jpg)

-This was surprisingly normal to me because by the time I got to Iran I had already spent four or five months in the world of Islam.
+This was surprisingly normal to me; by the time I got to Iran I had already spent four or five months in the world of Islam.

 ---